wilmer88/buddyboy/README.md

 Buddy boy is code name for fight predictor.
 Prompts user for both red corner and blue corners: vegas odds, carrer wins and losses based on the data given calculates the winner of the fight.

 ### To run app first clone src folder and run the main method.
+- click on the latests release link and download zip file
+- copy the src folder on to a new project
+- run the main method in the root of src